daredoes/default-dashboard/README.md

 ---

 ## Features

-* Select a dashboard that will become the default for all web users/devices (does not include mobile apps at this time)
+* Select a dashboard that will become the default for all users/devices
 * Update selected dashboard at any time

 ---